captainalan/MySQL-Quickstart/README.md

 **Note:** These instructions assume you are using a UNIX based system (including MacOS).

 You may have to edit your `$PATH` environmental variable.
-Check what this is by
+Check that this is by
 running:

 ```bash